 Consultant: “OK so, I will just do the sums.
 Wait, is that right?
 I’ll just check again.
 (I hear her manually type in some numbers on a keypad.)
 Yes, so, that’s a saving of around $176 a month.
 Which is $2,119 a year.
 Wow, that’s a good Christmas present… Hello?
 Amanda?”

 Me: Silence.
 Stunned silence.
-Then, after I metaphorically pick myself off the floor: “Right-eee-ooo then.
+Then, after I metaphorically pick myself off the floor: “Right-eee-oh then, indeed.
 That’s unexpected.
 I’ll be switching to that policy, thanks.”

 Another unexpected surprise